evanshortiss/webmo/README.md

 Valid options are:

 * threshold (Default: 0) - Threshold required to register motion.
 Can be used to filter out smaller motions.
+* rotationRateThreshold (Default: 0) - Threshold required to register rotation.
+Can be used to filter out smaller motions.
 * autoStart (Default: true) - If motion events should be listened for immediately.

 Callback and data format: